gorciu-official/darch/README.md

 # darch
 Darch is a small tool allowing you to declarativelly install packages on Arch-based distributions.

-- 🚀 automatically upgrades the system - both pacman and flatpak (AUR in the nearest future)
+- 🚀 automatically upgrades the system: pacman, flatpak and AUR (if AUR helper exists)
 - 🔙 saves the old configuration on success in case something goes wrong

 ## Configuration